 San Francisco, CA

-I work on the Enabling Platforms team, which means I work on admin tools that are used by employees of the company so that their teams can run efficiently with the proper tools.
-I’m transforming a flat landscape of tools into a proper, user-friendly toolbox the way one might organize a craft room.
+I was on the Enabling Platforms team, where I worked on admin tools that were used by employees of the company so that their teams can run efficiently with the proper tools.
+As a team, I helped to transform a flat landscape of tools into a proper, user-friendly toolbox the way one might organize a craft room.

 But wait, there’s more!